rapla/rapla/src/main/distribution/README-Server.txt

 If you want to install Rapla-Server as a SERVICE on Win 11 or linux use the scripts in the service/bin folder to test/install/uninstall rapla as a service.
+You may need to download the 32 bit version of java.
+As the community edition of the service wrapper only supports 32 bit java.

 You can also try the script service/bin/TestWrapper instead of raplaserver if it fails because java command is not found.